 Before graduating from the University of San Francisco School of Law, Katie earned her B.A. in psychology from Fairfield University in Connecticut and her Master of Counseling degree from Arizona State University.

 Katie owns San Francisco law firm Burke Family Law.
 She writes Noe Kids, a monthly column for The Noe Valley Voice, which features profiles of Noe Valley children ages four to twelve.
-Katie’s book of interviews with city kids across the U.S. is scheduled for release in fall 2019.
+Urban Playground: What Kids Say About Living in San Francisco, Katie’s book of interviews with San Francisco city kids ages five to nine, was published in April 2020.